 We dove with Playa Diving Center – Lluis knows them well and we went with his friends.
 The boys are proper cave divers – the first time I’ve seen two tanks used on a dive.
-Everything has to be fail safe with cave diving, less so for current diving in the cenote when you can see the light and hence way out!
+Everything has to be fail safe with cave diving, less so for current diving in the cenote when you can see the surface of the water.

 You start out in the freshwater cenote at the surface and then follow the lines set in the cavern – this way in case of emergency you can always find your way out.